Double-descent curves in neural networks: a new perspective using Gaussian processes: Proofs of Corollary 1.

-\subsubsection{Underparameterized regime}
+\subsection{Underparameterized regime}

-In the limit $\gamma \to \infty$, the Marchenko-Pastur fixed-point equation (equation (\ref{marchenkopasturfixedpoint}) in the main paper) becomes $S(z) = 0$.
-The inversion formula (equation (\ref{stieltjesinv}) in the main paper) tells us that the solution is a probability measure with density $0$ for all $x \neq 0$: it is the Dirac measure at $0$.
-Plugging this into equation (\ref{gen error limit}) in the main paper, and integrating over the strictly positive part of the spectral measures (we are precisely in the case where the rank of $K^N_{X,X}$ is $< n$, since $\frac{n}{N} \to \infty$), we find that:
+In the limit $\gamma \to \infty$, the Marchenko-Pastur fixed-point equation (equation \eqref{marchenkopasturfixedpoint}) becomes $S(z) = 0$.
+The Stieltjes inversion formula tells us that the solution is a probability measure with density $0$ for all $x \neq 0$: it is the Dirac measure at $0$.
+Plugging this into equation \eqref{kernel reg error eq}, and integrating over the strictly positive part of the spectral measures (we are precisely in the case where the rank of $\mathbf{K}^N_{\mathbf{X},\mathbf{X}}$ is $< n$, since $\frac{n}{N} \to \infty$), we recover equation \eqref{under regime}.